SELECT clause (JPQL / Criteria API)

 SELECT DISTINCT c.currency FROM Country AS c WHERE c.name LIKE 'I%'

-The only difference between SELECT and SELECT DISTINCT is that the later filters duplicate results.
-Filtering duplicate results might have some effect on performance, depending on the size of the query result list and other factors.
+The only difference between SELECT and SELECT DISTINCT is that the latter filters duplicate results.
+Filtering duplicate results might affect performance, depending on the size of the query result list and other factors.

-The criteria query API provides several ways for setting the SELECT clause.
+The criteria query API provides several ways to set the SELECT clause.

 For example, the following JPQL query: